 In some regions, tagged females have been known to have their first breeding as young as 17 months.

 This unrestricted breeding means that new litters can be born throughout the year, every year within local populations.
 Juvenile females tend to find a home range either overlapping or adjacent to their mother’s.

 In contrast, males will travel hundreds of miles to find a home range.
 This adds to the genetic diversity of the population he moves to, as he is less likely to be related to any of the females in that territory.

 When a male is lost from a territory, another male will move into that area.
 This maintains the reproduction rate within the management area.

-Due to their more generalised diet and physical attributes enabling them to inhabit a variety of biomes, Cougars have changed very little from their Pleistocene ancestors.
+Due to their more generalized diet and physical attributes, enabling them to inhabit various biomes, cougars have changed very little from their Pleistocene ancestors.
 They have retained their hunting preferences and continue to utilize more of their kills than other large carnivores.

-Their resilience to cold climates has enabled them to thrive in snowy regions and also to survive by hunting smaller mammals when large ungulate like deer are not readily available.
+Their resilience to cold climates has enabled them to thrive in snowy regions and survive by hunting smaller mammals when large ungulates like deer are not readily available.

 It is commonly stated that thanks to these evolutionary markers, the cougar is the most adaptable solitary predator in the world.